-Antimicrobial Resistance Diagnostics Markets: Strategies and Trends by Pathogen and Technology with Executive Guides and Customization 2021 - 2025
+Antimicrobial Resistance Diagnostics Markets: Strategies and Trends by Pathogen and Technology with Executive Guides 2023 to 2027

-“Will diagnostics solve the problem?
+“Will diagnostics solve the antimicrobial resistance (AMR) problem?
 Multiple diagnostic technologies create new global race.”

-Diagnostics are leading the charge in reducing the threat posed by antimicrobial resistance.
+Diagnostics are leading the charge in reducing the threat posed by antimicrobial resistance (AMR).
 New diagnostic technologies, beyond gene sequencing, are under development to capture this growing market.
-We have identified the 6 key large pathogen opportunities in this space and developed market forecasts out to 2025.
+We have identified the 6 key large pathogen opportunities in this space and developed market forecasts out to 2027.
 We have looked at the technology picture, giving you plain language understanding of the different ways pathogens and infections can be diagnosed.
-We profile more than 30 companies, large and small, working in this area.
+We profile more than 30 companies large and small working in this area.

 Make investment decisions and market valuations with confidence using the latest data.